 Five Reasons Why Your Child Should Play Sports

-Not sure about why sports should be a part of your kids’ lives?
-Here are five big reasons why you should start them in sports and never look back.
+Here are the five biggest reasons why you should let your child play sports and never look back.

-Well, of course, right?
-It stands to reason that constantly being on the move will help develop athleticism and endurance, and eventually, kids will learn proper strength training and conditioning to keep them in top shape.
-That being said, sports also help promote optimal nutrition, especially pre and post-practices and games.
+It stands to reason that being on the move helps kids stay in shape and builds athleticism and endurance.
+Playing sports can also help to reduce body fat, control body weight, help fight depression and anxiety and strengthen bones.
 Developing an active lifestyle early means that there’s a better chance that kids maintain it in the long run.